vincentweisser/Computational_Longevity/Book/_build/html/_sources/Chapter 4 - Longevity interventions and models.md

 > *How can you efficiently test lots of drugs for their effect on lifespan?*

->  You need a short-lived model organism and a low cost per experiment enabled by automation.
+>  For that, you need a short-lived model organism and a low cost per experiment enabled by automation.

 <a href="https://ibb.co/NNhRNfF"><img src="https://i.ibb.co/94XP4Bp/animal-model.jpg" alt="animal-model" border="0"></a>